Tarnanthi on Tour: Kulata Tjuta

-Tarnanthi goes international in 2020 with the presentation of a major touring exhibition in France of new works by artists from the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands in South Australia.
+Tarnanthi goes international with the presentation of a major touring exhibition in Europe of new works by artists from the Aṉangu Pitjantjatjara Yankunytjatjara (APY) Lands in South Australia.

 The exhibition showcases important paintings and photographs along with an installation of spears and tools in wood and cast bronze.
-With the involvement of thirty-four artists from APY art centres, the exhibition presents a rare opportunity for European audiences to experience the creative scope, adaptive genius and artistic dynamism of Anangu culture today.
+The exhibition presents a rare opportunity for European audiences to experience the creative scope, adaptive genius and artistic dynamism of Aṉangu culture today.

 Tarnanthi is presented by the Art Gallery of South Australia with Principal Partner BHP and support from the Government of South Australia.